FAIR2-for-research-software/Documentation/episodes/introduction.md

 There are many advantages to making your code more readable.
 Well-documented software is easier to maintain and has greater sustainability, which means it can continue to be used and modified for a longer period of time, despite changes in technology.
 If software is more reusable then it encourages others to use it for their research, increasing the number of citations of that software and its overall research impact.

-Writing a useful software package that is well-documented and can be reused in the future means that your code could take on a life of its own, with benefits that extend beyond yourself to your collaborators and other researchers in the future.

-In the long run, it can help you to develop your own software engineering practice by getting into the habit of reflecting on what the purpose of the software is and to articulate what each component or module is for.

 :::: challenge

 Discuss the benefits of writing documentation for your research software.